Antonio Callaway: 2018 season

-The Cleveland Browns selected Callaway in the fourth round (105th overall) of the 2018 NFL Draft.
+The Cleveland Browns selected Callaway in the fourth round (105th overall) of the 2018 NFL draft.
 The Cleveland Browns traded their fourth (114th overall) and sixth round picks (178th overall) to the New England Patriots and received the Patriots' fourth round pick (105th overall) in exchange in order to draft Callaway.
 Callaway was the 12th wide receiver drafted in 2018.
 On May 21, 2018, the Browns signed Callaway to a four-year, $3.17 million contract that includes a signing bonus of $717,853.

 Callaway began training camp competing against Jeff Janis, Ricardo Louis, and Rashard Higgins for the job as the fourth wide receiver on the Browns' depth chart.
 Callaway and Rashard Higgins became contenders for a starting wide receiver position after Corey Coleman was granted a trade request on August 5, 2018.
 Head coach Hue Jackson named Callaway the third wide receiver on the depth chart to start the regular season, behind Jarvis Landry and Josh Gordon.

 He made his professional regular season debut in the Browns' season-opener against the Pittsburgh Steelers and returned a kick for an eight-yard gain during their 21–21 tie.
 On September 16, 2018, Callaway earned his first career start and replaced Josh Gordon due to a hamstring injury.
 He recorded three receptions for 81-yards and scored his first career touchdown during a 21–18 loss at the New Orleans Saints in Week 2.
 Callaway caught his first career touchdown reception on a 47-yard pass by Browns' quarterback Tyrod Taylor during the fourth quarter.
-The following day, head coach Hue Jackson named Callaway the starting wide receiver after the Browns traded Josh Gordon to the New England Patriots.
+The following day, head coach Hue Jackson named Callaway the starting wide receiver after the Browns traded Josh Gordon to the Patriots.
 In Week 8, Callaway made a season-high five receptions for 36-yards and caught a one-yard touchdown pass thrown by Baker Mayfield as the Browns lost 33–18 at the Steelers.